AlekSi/talos-rfcs/002-key-management.md

 * Bulk key operations like ssh, file decryption, etc. will require many taps
   * If you need this, pursue an advanced setup with an air-gapped laptop
 * Windows support is poor
-* iOS support does not exist
+* iOS support does not exist // not true
   * Android is well supported if mobile use cases are required

 ## Alternatives